The Tourist Trap

 A Better Future.

-In order to rapidly implement change within the industry, RTO’s both locally and globally are reevaluating how they’re marketing their destinations vs the traditional approach of being focused on what they’re marketing.
-Lake Wanaka Tourism in particular has been at the forefront of this change in behaviour long before the pandemic began thanks to local initiatives like the WAO Summit, which has provided the region with a head start when it comes to introducing progressive sustainability measures such as regenerative tourism, a relatively new concept that now sits at the forefront of every Regional Tourism Operators to do list.
+In order to rapidly implement change the industry as a whole is reevaluating how their destinations are managed.
+Lake Wānaka Tourism in particular has been at the forefront of change long before the pandemic began thanks to local initiatives like the WAO Summit, which has provided the region with a head start when it comes to introducing progressive sustainability measures such as regenerative tourism, a relatively new concept that now sits at the forefront of every Regional Tourism Operators to do list.

-Lake Wanaka Tourism knew that their digital channels would play a significant role in communicating with visitors, local businesses and the community alike.
-Having just completed work around their brand values and strategic priorities, it was a great time to come on board and help them take action on their newfound value proposition, making the transition from what they were marketing to how they’re marketing.
+Lake Wānaka Tourism understood that their digital channels would play a significant role in communicating with visitors, local businesses and the community alike.
+Having just completed a deep dive into their brand values and strategic priorities, it was a great time to come aboard and help them take action on a newfound value proposition, making a transition online from what they were marketing to how they’re marketing.

-A strong sense of brand identity - establishing clear mission, vision and values, objectives/KPI’s
+1. Create a strong sense of brand identity - establishing clear mission, vision and values, objectives/KPI’s

-Data-driven decision making - using factual analytics and audience behaviours
+2. Adopt data-driven decision making - using factual analytics and audience behaviours

 3. Invest in a comprehensive digital strategy - developing clear roadmap that can deliver on the strategic priorities, vs a siloed approach